 We spoke of wishes and hopes and dreams and gave no power to the underlying fear that went unspoken, but certainly felt.

 Be safe, my love.
-I pray that you will come back to me, if not whole in body, then in mind and spirit.
+I pray that you will come back to me, if not wholly in body, then in mind and spirit.

 But should God decide that He needs you more, know that my heart will be forever waiting for you on the other side.